WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/openObject.md

 **objectId** *string*

-The ID of the object to open on Enterprise Server
+The ID of the object to open on Enterprise or Studio Server

 **checkout** *boolean (Optional)*